zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 Advanced
 --------

-The *Advanced* Option allow to configure the user quota, data sources, proxy settings, passwords, and more.
+The *Advanced* Option allow to configure the user quota, passwords, policies, and more.

 The **user quota**, is a set of options that limit how much space a user can occupy on the server, or how many contacts he can have.
 It also encompasses the option to send periodic notifications when the user space raises over a given threshold.

-The **Data sources**, also called *polling intervals*, allows to define of often to contact the |product| infrastructure to update e-mails and calendar.
-One option allows also to define the shortest interval for polling, that will be used if no other one is configured.

-**Proxy settings** are used to allow domains to be proxyed.

 The **Password** settings permit to tune the length, characters, and duration of the user passwords.
 It is also possible to reject common